 How Hair Grows

 All hair follows a natural growth cycle.
 Some hairs are resting while others are busy growing—even though it looks like all of your hair is growing simultaneously.
-Hair grows out of tiny pockets called follicles with each strand of hair regrowth occurring in three stages:
+As hair grows out of those tiny pockets called follicles, each strand of hair regrowth occurs in three stages:

 - Anagen phase: An active growth phase of hair lasting between three to seven years.
 Anywhere from 18 to 30 inches of hair can be produced.

 - Catagen phase: This transition phase takes place when the hair stops growing, lasting a short period of days to weeks.

 - Telogen phase: A resting period that occurs when the hair falls out due to the follicle remaining inactive for three months then produces a new hair shaft.

 These phases are mainly genetically determined.
 Ages vary for each one.